podaac/machine-learning/README.md

-# machine-learning
+# Machine Learning with PO.DAAC

-Apply machine learning to PO.DAAC and Earthdata for science and applications
+Apply machine learning to PO.DAAC and Earthdata for science and applications.